Dasharo/presentations/pages/dug_9/2-dasharo-community-status.md

 We are under second round of internal review.
 It still need a lot of work, but we are on right track to publish Arch4221 this half of year.

+In case of HWIO, please let us know if you need discount code.

 -->

 ---